METALS-Copper steady as growth concerns deepen and trade talks loom

-* GRAPHIC-2019 asset returns: tmsnrt.rs/2jvdmXl (Updates throughout, changes dateline from BEIJING/MELBOURNE)
+* GRAPHIC-2019 asset returns: tmsnrt.rs/2jvdmXl (Adds official prices, adds technicals)

 By Zandi Shabalala